adarshgumashta/Awesome-Android-Interview/Android相关/Android高级面试题.md

     difference:

     Because the hot fix is ​​to fix the bug, you need to replace the bug with the same name with the same name.
     You must first load the new class instead of the bug class, so do two more things: when the original app is packaged, block the related The class is marked with the CLASS_ISPREVERIFIED flag, and the dexElements that indirectly reference the BaseDexClassLoader object are dynamically changed during the hot fix, so that the bug class can be replaced first, and the system does not load the old bug class.

     Plug-in is just a new functional class or resource file, so it doesn't involve the task of preloading the old class.
 It avoids blocking related classes from playing the CLASS_ISPREVERIFIED flag and dynamically changing the BaseDexClassLoader object in the hot fix.
 Quoted dexElements.

     So plug-in is simpler than hot-fixing, and hot-repair is based on plug-in.

 **Understanding plugins and hot fixes, what is the difference between them and how do you understand them? **

-Plug-in: Plug-in is reflected in the function split, it extracts a function independently, independently developed, independently tested, and then inserted into the main application.
+Plug-in: Plug-in is reflected in the function split, it extracts a function independently, independently developed , independently tested, and then inserted into the main application.
 In turn, the size of the main application is less.
 Hot fix: Hot fix is ​​reflected in bug fixes.
 It does not require re-release and re-installation to fix known bugs.
 Use PathClassLoader and DexClassLoader to load the class with the same name as the bug class, replace the bug class, and then fix the bug.
 The principle is to prevent the class from being marked with CLASS_ISPREVERIFIED when the app is packaged, and then dynamically change the BaseDexClassLoader object indirect reference during hot fix.
 The dexElements, replace the old class.

 At present, the hot fix framework is mainly divided into two categories: